On Diffusion Modeling for Anomaly Detection: Ablation Studies

 For the unsupervised setting, we found that a value close to 50\% of the maximum timestep results in the highest AUC ROC score on average.
 For the semi-supervised, the AUC ROC decreases as we increase the reconstruction timestep.
 Since the model is trained only on normal samples, the anomalies are sufficiently distanced from the learned data manifold for minor changes to result in a large reconstruction error while a larger timestep decreases the precision on normal samples.

-\paragraph{Number of bins in categorical DTPM} As discussed in \cref{sec:prelim} , we implement categorical DTPM by combining multiple timesteps into bins.
+\paragraph{Number of bins in categorical DTE} As discussed in \Cref{sec:param_model}, we implement categorical DTE by combining multiple timesteps into bins.
 This turns out to be an important hyperparameter as it affects the final performance significantly. \Cref{fig:ablation_bins} shows that a low number of bins leads to better performance.
 This can be attributed to the fact that we calculate the mean of the predicted timestep distribution rather than the mode to calculate anomaly scores and that adding more bins increases the complexity of the learning task.

-\paragraph{Maximum timestep in DTPM} We study the effect of changing the maximum timestep in the noising diffusion process.
+\paragraph{Maximum timestep in DTE} We study the effect of changing the maximum timestep in the noising diffusion process.
 As seen in \Cref{fig:ablation_T}, the maximum timestep affects performance until roughly $T=250$, since for very low values of $T$, the noisy samples might not resemble standard Gaussian noise and might not cover all potential anomalies in the dataset.
-We also note categorical DTPM is more robust to value of $T$ than the inverse Gamma DTPM.
+We also note categorical DTE is more robust to the value of $T$ than the inverse Gamma DTE.

 \Cref{fig:timesteps} shows the value of standard deviation versus timestep as we increase the maximum timestep $T$.
 We observe that for values of $T \geq 250$, the final timestep corresponds to a standard deviation close enough to 1.0 that the data resembles samples drawn from a standard Gaussian distribution.